18202409203/create-config/README.md

-  -o, --output <string>            output directory where to put the generated file (default: "dist") -f, --config-file-name <string>  filename of the generated file (default: "_app.config.js") -n, --config-name <string>       the key name of global(window) (default: "APP_CONFIG") -x, --prefix <string>            only keys start with the prefix would be preserved (default: "config_") -h, --help                       display help for command
+  -o, --output <string>            output directory where to put the generated file (default: "dist") -f, --config-file-name <string>  filename of the generated file (default: "_app.config.js") -n, --config-name <string>       the key name of global(window) (default: "APP_CONFIG") -x, --prefix <string>            only keys start with the prefix would be preserved (default: "VITE_") -h, --help                       display help for command -v, --verbose                    verbose mode: show specific settings from rc file
 ```

 ### Without `dotenv`